syarique31/Roomble/README.md

 -  A cozy home screen greeting you by email (like a digital hug)
 -  A “Find a Roommate” button hinting at swipe-based future features
 -  A polished and minimalist UI with light branding flair
--  No backend... *yet* — fully frontend and hackathon-ready

 ---